- Page 1 of 1

 Tyler and I traveled to Chicago for the argument since we were curious to learn how the Seventh Circuit would handle the corporate liability question.
 The panel was composed of Judges Bauer, Manion, and Posner.
 Despite my reluctance to offer any predictions, Judge Posner’s sharp questions at least seemed to reveal real concerns about the majority’s reasoning in Kiobel.

-For those who have time and interest, the recording of the argument is available here (Case No. 10-3675) and it’s worth listening to in its entirety.
 The opening exchange between Judge Posner and Firestone’s counsel, Brian Murray, sets the tone:

 Murray: May it please the Court.
 In Sosa the Supreme Court reiterated a dozen times that outside such established matters as piracy—